In this article, we’ll teach you how to detangle Goldendoodle hair. Goldendoodles are a special breed whose hair requires special care.

 - Bathing your Goldendoodle with a good dog-safe shampoo/conditioner after he/she gets dirty, or at least 1-2 times per month.
 Muddy or dirty hikes, playtime at the dog park, beach romps, or other outdoor activities can cause dirt to build up in the undercoat.
 The dirt traps loose hairs, which increases the chances of your dog’s hair becoming matted.

-- Depending on how fast your Goldendoodle’s hair grows, regular grooming appointments can also help prevent matting by shaping and reducing the length of the hairs.
+- Depending on how fast your Goldendoodle’s hair grows, regular grooming appointments can also help prevent matting by shaping and reducing the length of the hair.

 From Head to Tail

-Be very patient with yourself and your dog, and you will find that you can maintain their beautiful coat for years to come.
+Be very patient with yourself and your dog, and you will find that you can maintain their beautiful coat for years.

 Below is a Pinterest friendly photo…. so you can pin it to your Doodle Board!!